Senior Citizens Higher Education Program

-The waiver applies only to tuition and those fees that are not established for the purpose of paying for course materials, such as laboratory fees, textbook fees and art supplies fees.
-By contrast, a senior citizen must pay any applicable charges for private music lessons and programs that are not academic courses, including programs offered through third party partnerships.
+The waiver applies only to tuition and those fees that are not established to pay for course materials such as laboratory fees, textbook fees and art supplies fees.
+By contrast, a senior citizen must pay any applicable charges for private music lessons and programs that are not academic courses, including programs offered through third-party partnerships.

 Senior citizen students can take up to three non-credit courses per semester.
 There are no restrictions on the number of courses qualified senior citizens may take for credit.